Parathps7/secureblink_assignment_parath/README.md

 - `text`: String - Additional text or description associated with the image.
 - `timestamps`: Boolean - Indicates whether to include timestamps for document creation and modification.

+##Note:
+The project was developed according to the instructions provided by Secureblink assessmemt pdf with Task:: Building a Secure User Authentication and Authorization System with Express.js and is prepared by Parath Safaya for same.